CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 #### 5.3.5.
 ROLLBACK
-A rollback message is sent by a gateway that initiates a rollback as defined by ODAP-2PC.
+A rollback message is sent by a gateway that initiates a rollback.

 The parameters of this message consist of the following: